burakbayramli/classnotes/README.md

 Python code and data is either in the document itself or included in the same directory as the article, residing in this GH repository.

-Anaconda is the suggested Python installation, and for the necessary side packages.
-Use `conda install` to do this, or `pip install` on the list above.

-R

-The R installation command for Ubuntu, as well as the R package installation command is shown above in the TR section.

 Blog

 https://burakbayramli.github.io/dersblog